-External Reference (PDREF High, REFIN Low)
+External Reference (PDREF = High, REFIN = Low)

-To apply an external reference voltage directly to the REF pin, tie PDREF high and tie REFIN low.
-BVDD should also be driven to the same potential as REF.
-For example, if REF = 2.5 V, BVDD should be tied to 2.5 V.
+To apply an external reference voltage directly to the REF pin, PDREF must be tied high, and REFIN must be tied low.
+BVDD must also be driven to the same potential as REF.
+For example, if REF = 2.5 V, BVDD must be tied to 2.5 V.

-The advantages of directly using an external voltage reference are as follows:
+The advantages of directly using the external voltage reference are:

-SNR and dynamic range improvement (about 1.7 dB) resulting from the use of a larger reference voltage (5 V) instead of a typical 4.096 V reference when the internal reference is used.
+The SNR and dynamic range improvement (about 1.7 dB) resulting from the use of a larger reference voltage (5 V) instead of a typical 4.096 V reference when the internal reference is used.
 This is calculated by

-$$SNR = 20\log\left(\frac{4.096}{5.0}\right)$$
+$$SNR = 20 \log \left(\frac{4.096}{5.0} \right)$$

-Power savings when the internal reference is powered down (PDREF high).
+• The power savings when the internal reference is powered down (PDREF high).